NYPL/digarch/staging/FTK-Case-Removal.md

 ![](ftkca/media/image3.png)

 * Open the archived directory and find the appropriate folder for the current year and quarter.
+Storage(F:)\\Archived Cases
-The folder naming convention is yearQ\# (e.g. 2016Q1).
-Copy and paste the zipped case into this folder.
+ * The folder naming convention is yearQ\# (e.g. 2016Q1).
+ * Copy and paste the zipped case into this folder.